pleonex/PlayMobic/docs/articles/specs/container-MODS.md

 channel 1, then a block for channel 0 again, repeating until reading all the blocks for each channel.

-The size of the audio blocks is fixed for some encoders:
+The size of the audio blocks is fixed for some encoders.
+But all of them results in 256 decoded samples in signed PCM-16 format:

 - FastAudio: 0x28 bytes.
 - IMA-AD PCM: 0x84 if it's a key frame, 0x80 bytes otherwise.